A new Lagrangian approach to control affine systems with a quadratic Lagrange term: Preliminaries, notations

 This variational approach gives equivalent necessary optimality conditions as PMP {for normal cases}, see e.g. \cite[Sec.~3.4,~Sec.~4.1]{liberzon12}, and thus equation \eqref{stationarityJ} again leads to \eqref{eq:PMP} and \eqref{eq:trasvers}.
 However, this approach requires stronger smoothness assumptions on the state and adjoint variables compared to PMP.
 More precisely, we have to assume

 and hence

-{where $\oplus$ denotes the Whitney sum of vector bundles \cite{CrampinPirani86, Saunders89}.} For a general optimal control problem such as \eqref{eq:OCP}, the Lagrangian $\mathcal{L}$ is non-regular as no time derivative $\dot{\lambda}$ appears.
+For a general optimal control problem such as \eqref{eq:OCP}, the Lagrangian $\mathcal{L}$ is \rodrigo{singular} as no time derivative $\dot{\lambda}$ appears.
 Therefore, a Legendre transformation to the Hamiltonian setting is not well defined.
-There exist some approaches where a generalized Legendre transformation is defined to overcome this issue.
-For example, Gotay and Nester's version of Dirac's constraint algorithm \cite{gotay1979} provides the correct setting for non-regular Lagrangians due to constraints.
+There exist some approaches where a generalised Legendre transformation is defined to overcome this issue.
+For example, Gotay and Nester's version of Dirac's constraint algorithm \rodrigo{\cite{gotay1979, ColomboDeDiegoZucalli}} provides the correct setting for non-regular Lagrangians due to constraints.
 However, the algorithm is difficult to use in practice. \\ The goal of this work is to derive a new uniform Lagrangian on a proper tangent space which then directly yields a symplectic integration scheme for state and adjoint variable if we apply a variational integration scheme {\cite{marsden01}} and from which easily a Hamiltonian can be derived via Legendre transformation.
 A key ingredient of the following is the introduction of a new Hamiltonian $\tilde{\mathcal{H}}$ and Lagrangian $\tilde{\mathcal{L}}$ for optimal control problems.
 Explicit dependence on the control $u$ is denoted by a superscript, e.g.~$\tilde{\mathcal{H}}^u$.